samuel-bohman/my-personal-website/content/project/getting-started-with-julia.md

 $ bash Anaconda3-4.4.0-Linux-x86_64.sh
 ```

-To run the Anaconda Navigator GUI after installation, run the command `anaconda-navigator`.
+If you want to check out the Anaconda Navigator GUI after installation, run the command `anaconda-navigator`.
+Pretty cool! :snake:

 ## IJulia